 Applications are open for the 2021/22 Ashok Kumar Fellowship Scheme.
 This scheme is open to engineers who have completed a degree at undergraduate Masters level or above, in a discipline related to chemical or process engineering, or those who have equivalent industry experience.
 Apply by 5th September 2021.

-- Applications for 2021–2022 are now open to PhD students of UK universities researching a food science and technology topic.
+- Applications for 2021–2022 are now closed to PhD students of UK universities researching a food science and technology topic.

 About the scheme

 POST and IFST are offering a three-month fellowship to PhD students completing a PhD on a food science and technology topic based in a UK University.
 There is one funded fellowship available.